 The following qualifications will be considered for entry on to the MFA:

-Sarah Hughes is Research Assistant at West Dean College and Visiting Lecturer on the full-time Visual Arts programmes .
+Sarah Hughes is a Subject Tutor and Curatorial Assistant at West Dean College on the full-time Visual Arts programmes.
 She is a practicing artist, performer, and composer, working across sculpture, improvised music, composition and publishing.